pingidentity/pingidentity-devops-getting-started/docs/devopsUserKey.md

 Our Kubernetes examples default to look for a Kubernetes secret named `devops-secret`.

 You need to create a Kubernetes secret that contains the environment variables `PING_IDENTITY_DEVOPS_USER` and `PING_IDENTITY_DEVOPS_KEY`.

 1. If you don't already know your DevOps credentials, display these using the DevOps command:

     ```bash
-    denv
+    ping-devops info
     ```

 2. Generate the Kubernetes secret from your DevOps credentials using either the `ping-devops` utility, or manually: